 - When we do not know where we’re going, how do we know what is working?

-- What method can be used to gather feedback?
+- What method can we use to gather feedback?

 - But, leaders are supposed to lead, and my value is from knowing what to do.